nexusstar/JavaScript/CoreJavaScript/Functions.md

 In JavaScript, we have `forEach`, `map`, `filter`, `reduce` and many other high-order functions, which gives us more expressive power and more abstraction over dealing with collections.

+## Prototype

+A function's prototype: A function's prototype is the object instance that will become the prototype for all objects created using this function as a constructor.